rozee11/Rihal-Codestacker26/README.md

 - Total leave days must be greater than 0.
 - Employees can edit or delete only draft requests.
 - Employees can submit only draft requests.
-- Managers can approve or reject only submitted requests.
+- Managers can approve or reject only sumbitted requests.
 - Leave type name is required and must be unique.
 - Default days must be 0 or greater.
 - Inactive or deleted leave types are hidden from request dropdowns.